javitausia/DeliWaves/README.md

 - [SWAN](./swan/swan_notebook.ipynb): SWAN explanatory notebook

+A bathymetry file is needed for this propagation step, so the downloading of the bathymetry is also explained in the previously mentioned notebook.

 IMPORTANT!!
-A `swan_ser.exe` is included in path `/swan/lib/resources/swan_bin` that has been compiled in linux, but if this file do not work, here is shown how this compilation can be performed:
+A `swan_ser.exe` is included in path `swan/lib/resources/swan_bin/` that has been compiled in linux, but if this executable file did not work, here is explained how this compilation can be performed:

 Download and Compile SWAN numerical model: